mohanad66/Dream-Project/README.md

 Contributions are welcome!
 Please feel free to fork the repository, create a new branch, and submit a pull request with your improvements.

 ## License
-This project is open source and available under the MIT License.
+This project is licensed under the Educational Use Only License.
+See the LICENSE.md file for details.